 Fresh Cranberry Sauce Recipe (Low Sugar!)

-Cranberry sauce is a staple at Thanksgiving (or any other similar meal) and we set out to create a simple recipe that you can make at home, without most of that added sugar.
+Cranberry sauce is a staple at Thanksgiving (or any other similar meal) and I set out to create a simple recipe that you can make at home, without most of that added sugar.
 Some sugar is necessary because cranberries are naturally very tart so some sugar is needed to balance that out.
-Hence why we use fresh orange juice, which contains natural sugar, and a touch of honey or real maple syrup!
+Hence why I use fresh orange juice, which contains natural sugar, and a touch of honey or real maple syrup!
 This fresh cranberry sauce recipe will blow your mind with how easy and delicious it is!

 - Prep Time: 5 minutes